 One way to be confident at work is by becoming competent.
 Have you gained enough work experience yet?

 Local recruiters for big cruise companies Royal Caribbean, Carnival, Princess Cruises and Norwegian Cruise Lines, among others, require at least one or more years of work or sometimes any related experience gained from high-end hotels, restaurants, casinos & resorts, etc.

 We talked with one recruitment specialist friend working at UPL, the local recruiter for Carnival and NCL.
 He shared us that the applicant’s On-the-job training (OJT) and/or short training courses attended could not replace the mega value of an experience passionately earned at work for years.
 Mind as well that the work or related experience you write in your resume should not be more than 2 years ago.

 If you do not have any commendable work experience yet, we encourage you to earn it for a while before moving on the second step.

 A recruiter may accept applicants without travel documents and training certificates yet.
 This is a special case, for example, of those applicants who have gained outstanding work experience and that the agency highly needs them.
 The agency agrees that the ‘follow-up’ of the applicants’ missing requirements ensue upon initial recruitment.

 Commonly, recruiters prefer applicants who are travel ready, and have earned maritime training certificates applicable for cruise ship workers.
 This means that you have to own a valid passport, seaman’s book and be registered as a seafarer in POEA.
-Several recruiters point out that the expiration dates of your passport and seaman’s book when you apply should be at least 1.5 years.
+Several recruiters point out that your passport and seaman’s book when you apply should be 1 to 1.5 years before it expires.

 Speaking of becoming a sea-based worker, these maritime courses are required if you want to work in a passenger ship.